penumbragames/tankanarchy/README.md

 Technical:
   - Made with NodeJS and Socket.IO
-  - No game information is stored client-side.
+  - Only positional information for rendering is stored client-side.
 All calculations are managed on the server.
   - The states of all the objects are all instantiated, updated, and managed server side.
   - The client merely sends intents to the server, which are processed.
 The